mohit-rzy/claude-flow/README.md

 A comprehensive AI-powered development workflow system that combines session management, task tracking, and project generation capabilities for enhanced productivity with Claude.

+> This is still a work in progress and things might break.
+I will be actively updating this repo in the coming days.

 ## Overview

 This system integrates best practices from multiple proven methodologies to create a unified development workflow.
 It includes: